sbgadhwala/ST558_Project4/README.md

-# New York City Airbnb - Estimating Ratings for New Hosts
+# New York City Airbnb - Predicting Ratings for New Hosts

 The main prupose of this app is to let users, who are looking to put up their property on Airbnb in New York City, predict their listing's overall rating based on various attributes related to their property(s).